xinwenfu/mitmproxy-get/README.md

 ```
 Make sure the firmware works.

-We now demonstrate a more realistic example of using mitmproxy to perform traffic analysis of the ESP32 app that uses https.
-We assume that the attacker cannot use the web server's private key for its mitmproxy.
-The attacker has to generate a private key and certificate for mitmproxy, and replace the web server's certificate in the ESP32 firmware with mitmproxy's certificate.
-We show how to dump the firmware and use a hex editor to perform the replacement.
+We show how to dump the firmware and use a hex editor to replace the certificate in the ESP32 with mitmproxy's certificate.
 We dump the entire flash of the ESP32
 ```
 esptool.py read_flash 0 0x400000 flash_contents.bin
 ```